Zaha Hadid’s New Gem on the Caspian

 The center appears poised at their nexus, its suggestive curves and folds physically channeling the incompatible forces that meet there.
 From some angles, the building, by Zaha Hadid Architects (ZHA), resembles a billowing sail or a coiled mollusk shell.
 At others, especially from the main facade, the lithe, sinuous walls swoosh like a flying carpet.
 All frozen in place, of course, yet strongly suggestive of dynamism.

 Almost martian in its appearance, the 619,000-square-foot structure is everything that Baku’s generally gray cityscape isn’t.
 Where the Soviet-era buildings in the city are wan, rigid, and inflexible, ZHA’s design is starkly white and light-footed.
 The Heydar Aliyev Center crowns a green swatch of sloped lawn crisscrossed with pedestrian paths.
 The landscape is riven with stairs and platforms that narrow and widen as they make their way towards the center’s entrance.
 Set far back from its neighbors, the building has plenty of space to perform its acrobatics.

 Courtesy Iwan Baan

-For project architect Saffet Kaya Bekiroglu, the curves aren’t an entirely alien urban element, and therefore, avoid becoming excessive.
-“Fluidity in architecture is not new to this region,” he writes, before citing a litany of examples culled from the city’s historic Islamic architecture.
-Echoed in ZHA’s design, he says, are traditional ornamental patterns and looping lines of calligraphy that “flow from carpets to walls, walls to ceilings, ceilings to domes, establishing seamless relationships and blurring distinctions between architectural elements and the ground they inhabit.”
+For project architect Saffet Kaya Bekiroglu, the curves aren’t an entirely alien urban element, and so avoid becoming excessive.
+“Fluidity in architecture is not new to this region,” he says, before citing a litany of examples culled from the city’s historic Islamic architecture.
+Echoed in ZHA’s design, he adds, are traditional ornamental patterns and looping lines of calligraphy that “flow from carpets to walls, walls to ceilings, ceilings to domes, establishing seamless relationships and blurring distinctions between architectural elements and the ground they inhabit.”